Pjeens/Pj-HW/README1.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeatconfig.yml file to /etc/ansible/files/.
+- Copy the playbook config file to /etc/ansible/files/.
-- Update the /etc/ansible/host file to include groupded private IP address of webservers separate from the private IP address of the the ELK VM
+- Update the configuration files in /etc/ansible/files by including private IP address of webservers and ELK
-- Run the playbook, and navigate to http://104.42.47.109:5601/app/kibana  to check that the installation worked as expected.
+- Run the playbook, and navigate to http://ELK_Server(IPadress):5601/app/kibana  to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - Which
-    http://104.42.47.109:5601/app/kibana
+- _Which file is the playbook?
+Where do you copy it?_
+- _Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install http://104.42.47.109:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._